 In 1986 I graduated from Loughborough University with a BSc (Hons) in P.E.
 Sports Science & Recreation Management.
 Afterwards, despite wanting to pursue a career in sports science, I ended up going into advertising and marketing.
 Fifteen years and a successful career in senior management later, I finally escaped.

 In 2001 I gave up my job and moved to France with the objective of living life differently and getting back to the things I love, like being outdoors and active instead of sitting at a desk.
-My partner and I set up Dream Sailing, a company specialising in luxury, crewed sailing yacht charter, and this has been the foundation of our lifestyle since then.
 It hasn’t been easy, but being fit and having the benefit of all those years working on the marketing of major brand names certainly helped!
 Above all, I learnt that it really is possible to shape your lifestyle as you want it, so long as you have the determination, resilience and passion to tough it out.

 At the same time as I moved to France, I started to have problems with back and hip pain.
 Over the next few years there followed a string of consultations with specialist doctors, physios and ultimately an MRI scan which showed a slightly worn vertebra.
 I was told it was the likely cause of the problem, but that it was inoperable and I should take painkillers whenever it was uncomfortable, so I devised an exercise programme to keep it under control.
 After a time though it worsened to the point that I was beginning to seriously curtail my activities.
 I cut back my exercise routine in case it was causing aggravation and began resorting to Ibuprofen.
 Running had always helped, but even this was becoming uncomfortable.
 However, the one thing I refused to compromise on was skiing…and curiously it was this that led me to find a fix.